syncfusion-content/javascript-docs/js/TreeGrid/Services.md

 description: What are the exporting services used in Essential JavaScript TreeGrid.
 documentation: api
 platform: js
-keywords: ejTreeGrid,ejChart, Services, Essential JS TreeGrid, TreeGrid, Excel Exporting Service, TreeGrid Exporting,Chart Exporting
+keywords: ejTreeGrid, Services, Essential JS TreeGrid, TreeGrid, Excel Exporting Service, TreeGrid Exporting
 metaname:
 metacontent:
-control: ejTreeGrid, ejChart
+control: ejTreeGrid
 ---
-## TreeGrid Exporting services
+# TreeGrid Exporting services

-### Description
+## Description

 The following are the types of exporting is available in TreeGrid.